Academic Integrity

 4. The student’s advisor and parents are notified.

 6. It should be noted that in all cases of plagiarism or cheating, the teacher, departmental colleagues, and administration will determine whether cheating/plagiarism occurred.
-The Student Review Board does not determine whether an infraction has occurred, rather it decides what steps should be taken and recommends them to the Assistant Upper School Head.
+The Student Review Board does not determine whether an infraction has occurred, rather it decides what steps should be taken and recommends them to the Head of Student Experience.

 NOTE: Faculty members have an obligation to report any instances of plagiarism or cheating to school administrators.